Why you should set investment goals

 Investing is about more than numbers.
 In fact, it’s about more than money as well.
 When you boil it down, investing is about getting a return, then (importantly) spending that return on something.
-It’s about getting something you wouldn’t have been able to have in the first place.

 What this looks like in practice is up to you.
 You might be investing for a better standard of living when you retire (the really long-term), you might be investing for a wedding you’re planning in the next few years, or you might be investing to get the money together to buy a house.
 But no matter what you’re investing towards, you end up with a tangible product at the end of your journey.

 Setting a goal of what you’re investing towards can help motivate you.
 After all, it’s hard to justify putting aside money for the sake of it.
 But if that money can get you into a house someday, or pay for a holiday, then that’s a much more “real” outcome.

 Getting there faster

 The great thing about investing is that, over time, it can give you better returns than you could get by just putting the money in a bank account.
 This means you can either get to your goal faster, achieve a better version of your goal, or both.
 You can see this in action by working through a few examples.
 Let’s say you’re putting aside $50 a week.
 If you kept the money in a mattress, making 0% each year, you’d have $26,000 after 10 years.
 That’s substantial, for sure—but you can do better than that.

 If you put that money in a low-interest bank account, paying 2% interest, you’d have around $29,000 after 10 years.
 That’s an extra $3,000 in exchange for...not much.
 All you did was deposit your money with the bank instead of squirrel it away in your mattress.

 But the real returns come into play when you start investing.
 Let’s say you took that $50 and invested it in the US 500.
 This fund invests in the top 500 companies in the United States.
 Historically, these shares have given a 10% average annual return.